 How to Register with SSD

-(1) Students should documentation of their disability that meets our documentation guidelines and, if applicable, a history of accommodations in prior educational environments to SSD.
+(1) Students should submit documentation of their disability that meets our documentation guidelines and, if applicable, a history of accommodations in prior educational environments to SSD.
 Students may also have their provider complete a Verification Form specific to their disability type to serve as documentation.
 Documentation may be brought in, mailed, or faxed to the SSD office.
 Documentation should include student’s name, EID, email address and phone number so students can be notified when their documentation arrives.

 (2) Once the documentation has been received, students should call SSD at (512) 471-6259 or come in person to the Student Services Building, Suite 4.206 and ask to make an initial intake appointment with a SSD Coordinator.